emberjs/rfcs/text/0000-replace-blacklist-whitelist.md

 });
 ```

-The old keys (`blacklist` and `whitelist`) should be aliased to the new ones, and show a deprecation warning.
+The old keys (`blacklist` and `whitelist`) should be aliased to the new ones.
 Functionally, they behave the same.

 If both keys are used at the same time (so either `blacklist` AND `exclude` or `whitelist` AND `include`), an error is thrown.